Motivic invariants of symmetric powers of curves: General Theorems

 \subsection{Theorem~B}

-We now focus on the invariants which are modules over the Chow rings and may not have a ring structure.
-Let $G\colon \ProjSm_k^{\op} \to \Ab$ be a presheaf of Abelian groups on projective smooth schemes which satisfies {\bf P1-P4} of \secref{sec:Mot-Func} and
+In this section, we focus on the invariants which are modules over the Chow rings and may not have a ring structure.
+Let $G\colon \ProjSm_k^{\op} \to \Ab$ be a presheaf of abelian groups on smooth projective schemes that satisfies {\bf P1-P4} of \secref{sec:Mot-Func} and